ZaluskiDominik/file-hosting-website/README.md

 Website will be accessible by 127.0.0.3 IP address.

 <h2>Database configuration</h2>
-First import file_upload.sql file, which contains schema of all neede tables by web app, to your mysql server.
+First import file_upload.sql file, which contains schema of all needed tables by web app, to your mysql server.
 Next edit database.php file in private/config folder.
 You have to specify hostname where your mysql server run, login, password and name under which file_upload.sql file was imported by you.

 <h1>Screenshoots</h1>